lwindolf/lzone-cheat-sheets/cheat-sheet/Virtualization/AWS.md

     aws iam get-role --role-name <name>
-    aws iam create-role --role-name <name> --asume-role-policy-document '<text>'
+    aws iam create-role --role-name <name> --asume-role-policy-document '<text>' aws iam delete-role --role-name                      # Note: you need to detach all policies first!

  To list policies you need 2 commands, as there are 2 types of policies: attached policies and inline policies